zwilsoncc/docs/pages/docs/guides/migrate-your-app.md

 ### 6. Use zeit.world Nameservers

-To get all the benefits of the now workflow, we suggest using our DNS service <InternalLink href="/world">zeit.world</InternalLink>, optimized for both a great developer experience and fast lookup times.
+To get all the benefits of the Now workflow, we suggest using our DNS service <InternalLink href="/world">zeit.world</InternalLink>, optimized for both a great developer experience and fast lookup times.

 The best way to transition to it while preserving 100% uptime is to manually initialize the same DNS records that your external DNS currently has.